Gravitational effects in macroscopic quantum systems: a first-principles analysis: Classical description of matter weakly interacting with gravity

 Assuming that the coupling of matter to gravity involves no derivatives of the metric, the Hamiltonian is

 where ${\cal H}$ is the Hamiltonian constraint and ${\cal H}_i$ is the momentum constraint, defined by

-${\cal V}$ and ${\cal V}_i$ are the matter contribution to the constraints; they are local densitised functions of the matter field variables and of the three-metric.
-The lapse function $N$ and the shift vector $N^i$ play the role of Lagrange multipliers in the dynamics.
+${\cal V}$ and ${\cal V}_i$ are the matter contribution to the constraints; they are local functionals of the matter field variables and of the three-metric.
+The lapse function $N$ and the shift vector $N^i$ play the role of Lagrange multipliers in the dynamics; $\kappa = 16 \pi G$.

 Not all matter fields have non-derivative couplings with the metric.
 For example, the Dirac field couples with derivatives \cite{Dirac, Kibble, Henneaux}.
 However, the differences from such couplings originate from the relativistic spin tensor of the matter fields, and amount to the coupling of spin with the Riemann tensor.
 In the regime of interest, their contribution is expected to be negligible.
 Still, an analysis that includes such effects could be interesting in related set-ups, for examples, quantum systems interacting with background gravitational waves.